 Once you have brought your puppy home you should bear in mind the first few months of his life are the best and most important time to teach basic exercises such as sit, heel, down, walking on lead, and perhaps most importantly, recall.
 At K9 Services Plus we also concentrate on making sure your pup knows how to meet and greet other dogs as a poorly socialised puppy and/or one that has had bad experiences with other dogs can lead to dog on dog aggression which can be one of the most stressful and troublesome issues for a dog owner to contend with.

 We can also help with toilet training and how to deal with basic puppy issues such as nipping and chewing etc.

-We have a fully enclosed training field just outside of Altrincham, Cheshire.
-You can bring your puppy along and we will provide you with the skills required to ensure your puppy grows up to be a well-rounded, happy and enjoyable dog.
+We recommend an initial home visit once they are settled in, alternatively you can bring your puppy along to Altrincham and we will provide you with the skills required to ensure your puppy grows up to be a well-rounded, happy and enjoyable dog.

 We offer one to one puppy training as many people find a class situation to be too distracting for them and for their pup, which is often why one to one can work better, with distractions added later when you and your pup are ready.
 Whilst large classes can be beneficial for socialisation purposes, as an owner, you can sometimes come away feeling that you have not learnt anything or received value for money even though it may have seemed a cost effective option.

 With us you are not just a face in the crowd.

 Bear the puppy, a Cane Corso, we are really looking forward to working with them both again soon

 A massive thanks Phil for all your help and training tips with our rescue Staffie she's turned out a great addition to our family.

 I would not hesitate to recommend Phil and his dog training methods.
 The sessions were fun, achieved great results and Phil was always on hand to give advice when needed.